PiiDish/PiiDish/README.md

 - 👋 Hi, I’m Jason@PiiDish
 - 👀 I’m interested in ...
-Robotics, Machine learning and IoT
+Robotics, Machine learning, Drones and IoT
 - 🌱 I’m currently learning ...
 Bachelor Degree in Computer Science Majoring in Robotics
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...